Vimshottari Dasha Calculator

 Supports 1900 onwards for better calculation reliability.

-Birth time helps place your starting Mahadasha lord accurately when the Moon is near a nakshatra boundary (~33 minute ambiguity at the bound).
+Birth time helps place your starting Mahadasha lord accurately when the Moon is near a nakshatra boundary (~1 minute ambiguity at the measured margin).

 Related Tools